CopernicaMarketingSoftware/Documentation/Publisher/en/database-restrictions-and-capabilities.md

 restrictions on their next edit.

 Selections rules can also be chained together with "AND" and "OR" operators.
-If you make a restruction with multiple "AND" rules a profile must match all the rules to be allowed in the database.
+If you make a restriction with multiple "AND" rules a profile must match all the rules to be allowed in the database.
 If you use the operator "OR" to combine rules a profile only has to match a single rule.